🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 print(X.toarray())

-# Representation for each document
+# Representation per document

 import pandas as pd